-More on Using Social Sites with Tenants
+More on Using Social Media With Tenants

 Of course, this sword cuts both ways.
 If there is a complaint or problem, you MUST address it quickly and aggressively to make the tenant happy.
 You want them to share that you took care of the issue, not avoided it.
 You can actually make a better impression after a mistake if they see that you intend to make your tenants happy.

-You should monitor the social sites for mentions of you and your rental units.
+You should monitor social media sites for mentions of you and your rental units.
 They will not always address problems to you directly.
 Catching them and solving them will go a long way in public relations.